Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/add-users/remove-former-employee-step-3.md

 ---
-title: 'Étape 3 : forward a former employee’s email to another employee or convert to a shared mailbox' f1.keywords:
+title: 'Étape 3 : Forward a former employee’s email to another employee or convert to a shared mailbox' f1.keywords:
 - NOCSH
 ms.author: kwekua